loginom/loginom-help-en-omegat/data/processors/preprocessing/filling-omissions.md

 ## Wizard

-Columns mapping is configured in [table](../../scenario/ports/interface-table.md) or [links](../../scenario/ports/interface-relations.md) interfaces.
+Adjustment of columns mapping is performed in the [table](../../scenario/ports/interface-table.md) or [links](../../scenario/ports/interface-relations.md) interfaces.

 ### Imputation Configuration